Saturday June 25, 2022

 For people with tactile sensitivity, you can purchase garments that have soft and stretchy fabrics without tags.
 Some garments are sewn with flat seams to help prevent chafing or sensitivity.
 There are one-piece jumpsuits that have back-zipper access to prevent the wearer from disrobing inappropriately, which may be useful if the individual suffers from cognitive challenges.

-Where to Search
+Where to Shop?

 Savvy Living is written by Jim Miller, a regular contributor to the NBC Today Show and author of "The Savvy Living" book.
 Any links in this article are offered as a service and there is no endorsement of any product.
 These articles are offered as a helpful and informative service to our friends and may not always reflect this organization's official position on some topics.
 Jim invites you to send your senior questions to: Savvy Living, P.O.
 Box 5443, Norman, OK 73070.

 Is Skin Cancer Hereditary?

 How to Start a Walking Program and Stay Motivated

 Alzheimer's Treatments Covered by Medicare